seunmakun/Prosper-Loan-project/README.md

 # Prosper-Loan-project
 This project is on a data set from Prosper, which is America’s first marketplace lending platform, with over $7 billion in funded loans.
+The dataset contains information on 113,937 loans and 81 variables, including borrower rate, loan amount, current loan status, borrower income, employment status, credit history, and payment information.
+Predicting the status of a loan is an important problem in risk assessment.
+A bank or financial organisation has to be able to estimate the risk involved before granting a loan to a customer.